APPLY TO BE A PART OF THE 2017 SNURF PROGRAM!

 Project 3: Mentors: Pierre-Pascal Lenck-Santini, PhD and Keith Nagle, MD: Sodium channel mutations and cognitive impairment.

-Project 4: Mentors: Gary Mawe, PhD and Angela Applebee, MD: Translational studies of how multiple sclerosis affect GI function.
+Project 4: Mentors: Gary Mawe, PhD: Translational studies of how multiple sclerosis affect GI function.

-Project 5: Mentors: George Wellman, PhD and Mark Gorman, MD: Impact of subarachnoid hemorrhage strokes on neurovascular coupling and sensory-motor function.
+Project 5: Mentors: George Wellman, PhD: Impact of subarachnoid hemorrhage strokes on neurovascular coupling and sensory-motor function.

 Project 6: Mentors: Margaret A. Vizzard, PhD and Robert W. Hamill, MD: Unlocking the Centripetal Pathobiology of Parkinson’s Disease (PD).